linjiX/vim-star/README.md

 nmap <silent> g# <Plug>(star-g#)
 ```
 ## About cursor positon
-Vim's original behavior of * will make the cursor jump to the beginning of the **next** match.
+Vim's original behavior of * will make the cursor jump to the **next** match's beginning.
-This plugin will make the cursor jump to the beginning of the **current** match by default.
+This plugin will make the cursor jump to the **current** match's beginning by default.

 Some people prefer keeping the cursor positon unchanged when using *.
 But in this case, I need to press 'N' twice to jump to the previous match
 (first 'N' for jumping to the current match, second for the previous match).
-That is why I prefer making the cursor to the beginning of the current match.
+That is why I prefer making the cursor to the current match's beginning.

 If you still prefer keeping the cursor positon unchanged, you can
 ```vim